palmetto/palmetto-components/docs/CONTRIBUTING.md

 2) symlink your local package into any project that consumes it.
 See [NPM link](https://docs.npmjs.com/cli/link) or [Yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) for more details.

-## Raising an Issue

-* Make sure the issue hasn't been raised yet.
-* Tag issue accordingly using your best judgement.
-Do NOT create new tags.
-If you feel a new one is needed, raise it in your issue.
-* If your issue is a bug, include **screenshots** or animated GIFs in your issue whenever needed (if visual issue).
-* If your issue is a bug, include steps to reproduce, or link to reproducible issue, e.g.: Code Sandbox or similar.
-Please also provide additional details including device, browser, browser version etc.

-## Submitting a Pull Request

-* The ``master`` branch is the main branch, **and the one that you will open your PRs against**.
-* Merging a PR to ``master`` will **not** result in a release.
-Releases are triggered by following the steps outlined in the [Releases](#releases) section below.
-* Include **screenshots** or animated GIFs in your pull request whenever needed (if visual changes).
-* It's OK, and even encouraged, to make multiple small commits as you work a feature branch - we have configured GitHub to automatically squash commits before merging.
-* **DO NOT** commit the ``dist`` folder, use it only for generating builds locally and for testing on your end.
-In general, respect the .gitignore.
-* If adding a new feature:
-    * Provide a convincing reason to add this feature.
-Ideally you should open a suggestion issue first and have it green lighted before starting development.

 ## Guiding Principles for Development